Made with simple ingredients and no added sugars, this Healthy Pina Colada Smoothie is full of tropical flavors and wholesome ingredients.

 If I had to pick a recipe I was "famous" for with my family and friends, it would be my Pina Colada Smoothie.

-I have been making this simple cocktail for decades and everyone marvels at how delicious and fresh it is.
+I have been making this simple smoothie, slash cocktail, for decades and everyone marvels at how delicious and fresh it is.

-Instead of being made with tons of added sugars or artificially flavored syrups, my recipe for a pina colada is made with simple, wholesome ingredients and no added sugars.
+Instead of being made with tons of added sugars or artificially flavored syrups, my recipe is made with simple, wholesome ingredients and no added sugars.
 It is perfectly balanced, just sweet enough, and incredibly fresh tasting.

 I think you will agree, this Pina Colada Smoothie is better than ANY other recipe for a pina colada out there!!
 It is simple, fresh, easy to make, and most importantly it is delicious!